 We’ve read a lot recently about executive presence and the hype associated with those indefinable characteristics style, substance and character or charisma, communication and appearance.
 A veritable industry has been spawned to define and navigate this amorphous concept which apparently is perceived to contribute by 26% to successful career progression.
 So is there an executive presence hand book and if there is, what lessons can be learned?
 It all sounds a bit like personal branding by another name to me.

 As you know I am firmly in the camp that for most of us those attributes and skills can be honed and even learned, so when I look at some of our so-called top leaders I do confess to being more than a little mystified.
 I am also not a fan of attempts to fix people so they fit in, especially women.
 Having said that, this should not be confused with personal development which we all need and gaining new skills and honing old ones.

-I can’t help but wonder if this is yet another myth, or series of myths, conjured up to dupe the average person into feelings of extreme inadequacy.
+However, I can’t help but wonder if this is yet another myth, or series of myths, conjured up to dupe the average person into feelings of extreme inadequacy.
 But perhaps us lesser mortals should take heart.

 Do press photos of Mark Zuckerberg and the late Steve Jobs for example, conjure up images of global inspiration?
 A normal person wouldn’t even be allowed in a night club or even some shopping malls, wearing a hoodie, let alone a board room.
 We have also all known high-profile figures whose integrity and other characteristics associated with executive presence, are firmly in the dubious category, as witnessed in the financial crisis and recent political events.